Keisha Lance Bottoms

 J.D., Georgia State University

 In 2002 Bottoms became a magistrate judge in Atlanta and in 2008 was elected a Fulton County Superior Court judge.
 She served Atlanta’s 11th district as a city councilwoman from 2010 until 2018.
 From 2015 to 2017, she was the executive director of Atlanta Fulton County Recreation Authority.
-After her term as mayor, Bottoms served as director of the Office of Public Engagement and a senior advisor to President Biden from 2022-2023.
+After her term as mayor, Bottoms served as director of the Office of Public Engagement and as a senior advisor to President Biden from 2022-2023.

 Speeches